Sohou08/Hadoop-Spark/file_format/compression/README.md

 # COMPRESSION DATA #

 Compressing big data help by reducing the amount of storage and bandwidth required for data sets, remove irrelevant or redundant data, making analysis and processing easier and faster.
-Gnerally, the codec term is employed for describing the type of compression schemes which is the shortened form of compressor/decompressor.
+Generally, the codec term is employed for describing the type of compression schemes which is the shortened form of compressor/decompressor.

 Each type of codec occurs one of these properties following: